Cloufield/gwaslab/docs/index.md

 ### Other Utilities

-- Read ldsc h2 or rg outputs directly as DataFrames (auto-parsing).
+- Read LDSC h2 or rg outputs directly as DataFrames (auto-parsing).
 - Extract lead variants given a sliding window size.
-- Extract novel loci given a list of known lead variants / or known loci obtained from GWAS Catalog.
+- Extract novel loci given a list of known lead variants or known loci obtained from GWAS Catalog.
+- Clumping and fine-mapping utilities.
+- LD score regression (LDSC) integration for heritability estimation.
 - Logging: keep a complete record of manipulations applied to the sumstats.
 - Sumstats summary: give you a quick overview of the sumstats.
 - ...

+## Command Line Interface (CLI) - New in v4.0.0

+GWASLab now provides a unified command-line interface for processing GWAS summary statistics.
+The CLI supports:

+- Quality control (QC)
+- Harmonization
+- Format conversion
+- Batch processing
+- Various output formatting options

+See [CLI documentation](CLI.md) for complete details and examples.

+## Performance Improvements in v4.0.0

+- **Optimized algorithms**: Core functions have been reimplemented with optimized algorithms and data structures
+- **Sweep mode**: New sweep mode for rsID assignment and strand inference, significantly faster for large datasets
+- **Efficient data processing**: Improved memory usage and processing speed for large datasets
+- **Better parallelization**: Enhanced multi-threading support

 ## Issues

 - GWASLab is currently under active development, with frequent updates.
 - Note: Known issues are documented at https://cloufield.github.io/gwaslab/KnownIssues/.

-## How to cite
+## How to Cite

 - GWASLab preprint: He, Y., Koido, M., Shimmori, Y., Kamatani, Y. (2023).
 GWASLab: a Python package for processing and visualizing GWAS summary statistics.
 Preprint at Jxiv, 2023-5. https://doi.org/10.51094/jxiv.370

-## Sample data used for tutorial
+## Sample Data Used for Tutorial

 - Sample GWAS data used in GWASLab is obtained from: http://jenger.riken.jp/ (Suzuki, Ken, et al. "Identification of 28 new susceptibility loci for type 2 diabetes in the Japanese population."
 Nature genetics 51.3 (2019): 379-386.).

 ## Acknowledgement